FALLENau/e13_work_all/week_12/day_1/README.md

   res.json({data: cats})
 })
 ```
-This will allow you to create a cat onto the 'cats' array
+This will allow you to create a cat and push him onto the 'cats' array
 <br>

 ```js